-AP source: A’s to place scouts on furlough
+AP source: A’s to place scouts on furlough; Dodgers cut pay

 The Oakland Athletics are placing their scouts and selected other front office employees on furlough and cutting the salaries of other executives as part of a cost-cutting move in response to the COVID-19 pandemic.

-A person familiar with the plans said Tuesday that the furloughs will begin next week, although the team’s amateur scouts are expected to stay on through the draft June 10-11.
+A person familiar with the plans said Tuesday that the furloughs will begin next week, although the team’s amateur scouts are expected to stay on through the draft on June 10-11.
 The person spoke on condition of anonymity because the team hadn’t announced the moves.

 The furloughs will apply to professional and amateur scouts and other front office employees on the business side.